fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 * Saving Plans: 1 or 3 yrs for a specific amount of usage (up to 72% discount)
 * Spot Instances: for short workload, cheap but unreliable (up to 90% discount)
 * Dedicated Host: an entire physical server is reserved, we have access to its lower level (most expensive)
-* Dedicated Instance: no other customer shar our hardware
+* Dedicated Instance: no other customer share our hardware
 * Capacity Reservation: reserve a capacity for any duration (no discount)

 ### Shared Responsibility